Iowa vs. Penn State NCAA Football Odds, Plays and Insights | October 9, 2021

 Iowa vs. Penn State College Football Odds, Plays and Insights

-The No. 3 Iowa Hawkeyes (5-0, 0-0 Big Ten) are only 1.5-point favorites at home at Kinnick Stadium against the No. 4 Penn State Nittany Lions (5-0, 0-0 Big Ten) on Saturday, October 9, 2021.
-Both teams have stingy defenses, with the Hawkeyes second in points per game allowed, and the Nittany Lions third.
-The total is 41 points for this matchup.
+The No. 3 Iowa Hawkeyes (5-0, 0-0 Big Ten), who have college football's second-ranked scoring defense, meet the No. 4 Penn State Nittany Lions (5-0, 0-0 Big Ten) and their third-ranked scoring defense on Saturday, October 9, 2021.
+The Hawkeyes are just 1.5-point favorites.
+The over/under is set at 41.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.